globulario/Globular/README.md

 Click [here](https://www.globular.io) and learn more about globular!

 ** The vesion 1.0 is available.
 The website is not 100% finish but installation and quickstart are ready to help you to make your first step.
-A complete tutorial he's on the way.
+A complete tutorial it's on the way to be complete.
 All documentation must be written before the end of feburary.